Ominak/Data-Driven-Prediction-of-Customer-Turnover-in-the-Telecommunications-Sector/README.md

 ---

-# 📊 SyriaTel Customer Churn Prediction
+# 📊 Data-Driven Prediction of Customer Turnover in the Telecommunications Sector: A Case Study of SyriaTel

 ## 🔍 Overview

-This project builds a **data-driven model** to predict customer churn for **SyriaTel**, a leading telecom provider.
+This project builds a **data-driven model** to predict customer turnover in the telecommunication sector case study of **SyriaTel**, a leading telecom provider.
 By analyzing customer behavior and service data, the goal is to help the company **identify and retain at-risk customers**.

 ---